waymarkedtrails/waymarkedtrails-backend/README.md

 ### Configuring the Installation

-Custom configuration is expected in the modlue `wmt_local_config.backend`.
+Custom configuration is expected in the module `wmt_local_config.backend`.
 To create such a file create first a directory `wmt_local_config` and then create a file `backend.py`.
 See `wmt_db/config/common.py` for possible settings.
 In particular you might want to set: